sheenamt/msings/README.rst

   msi_intervals = /path/to/CUSTOM_MSI_INTERVALS

 6. Run analysis to generate a baseline file from MSI negative specimens.
 Edit the settings.conf file to point to the absolute path of the MSI negative specimen BAMS and provide a name for the desired output folder:

-  #Absolute path to input bam files for MSI negative specimens to be included in the baseline

-  datadir = /path/to/inputbamfiles

   #output folder name